akamai/cli-terraform/README.md

 Flags:
    --tfworkpath path      Directory used to store files created when running commands. (default: current directory) --rules-as-hcl         Rules will be exported as `akamai_property_rules_builder` data source in HCL format.
+   --split-depth value    Rules will be exported into dedicated a module; each rule up to a specified nesting level will be placed in a separate file.
 ```

+> You can use the `split-depth` flag only along with the `rules-as-hcl` flag.

 ### Export property manager include configuration